akira-kurogane/mongodb-guide/content/connecting_guide/mongo_shell/_index.md

 The mongo shell is just another client application.
 There, I said it.

 It is _not_ a special node within a MongoDB replica set or cluster.
 It is an application that connects and communicates with the mongod (or mongos) nodes with the same MongoDB Wire protocol TCP traffic that any other application could.
-If it was a black box rather than being open source, and free, you could reverse-engineer it even without super-dooper elite hacker skills.
+If it was a black box rather than being open source, you could reverse-engineer it even without super-dooper elite hacker skills.
 It has no special sauce that gives it elevated privilege or better performance compared to what any MongoDB driver-using application can have.

 What is unique about the mongo shell compared to the thousands of other MongoDB-connected applications you might install on your computer is that is an interactive CLI (command line interpreter).
 It's not the only one that has ever existed, but it is the only popular one to date.